BenjaminJawer/BenjaminJawer_Portfolio/README.md

 ## Projects

 The following project looks at some tortoise migration patterns.
 This migration had already been studied by a group of researchers, and you can read their paper [here](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1002/ecy.2658).
-To look specifically at the data, just click [here](https://www.datarepository.movebank.org/handle/10255/move.834).
+To look specifically at the data, just click [here](https://www.datarepository.movebank.org/handle/10255/move.834) and you can find a csv toward the bottom of the page.
 I looked specifically at the tortoises named Christian and Alison, but there are several other tortoises to look at.

 [Here](https://BenjaminJawer.github.io/BenjaminJawer_Portfolio/Project_2.html) is an html version of the project.